lasigeBioTM/DiShIn/README.md

-# SSM: Semantic Similarity Measures
+# DiShIn: Semantic Similarity Measures using Disjunctive Shared Information

 This software package provides the basic functions to start using semantic similarity directly from a rdf or owl file.